termux/termux-widget/README.md

 Once you have created the directories, you can then create scripts files as per instructions in [Creating And Modifying Scripts](#Creating-And-Modifying-Scripts).

 Once you have created script files, you can add a launcher widget for the `Termux:Widget` app that will show the list of the script files, which you can execute by clicking them.
+If you create/modify shortcuts files, you will have to press the refresh button on the widget for the updated list to be shown.
+You can also refresh a specific widget by running `am broadcast -n com.termux.widget/.TermuxWidgetProvider -a com.termux.widget.ACTION_REFRESH_WIDGET --ei appWidgetId <id>` from Termux terminal/scripts for version `>= 0.13.0`, where `id` is the number in the `Termux shortcuts reloaded (<id>)` flash shown when you press the refresh button.

-You can also add a launcher shortcut for any script file.
+You can also add a launcher shortcut for any script file with an optional custom icon as detailed in [Script Icon Directory](#script-icon-directory-optional).

 <img src="termux-widget.png" alt="" width="50%"/>